rodhilton/trajectories/README.md

 ## Installation

 The distribution file is trajectories.zip.
 Unzip this into a directory of your choice and cd into it from a terminal.
-In the examples below, I have extracted into `~/traj/`

 All examples were run in a unix environment, and thus run the script `trajectories`.
 For Windows, use `trajectories.bat` instead.